taufiqqq/taufiqqq/README.md

 # About Me:
 I am a 3rd Year Bachelor of Computer Science (Software Engineering) student at Universiti Teknologi Malaysia.
 I am interested in tech stuff like keyboard building, problem solving, teaching people how to code and involve in project development.
 I am looking forward to collaborate on any project, to boost further my skills.
 My skill set spans a broad spectrum, but right now I am focusing on web dev, mobile app dev and SDLC requirements.
+Also, I am interested in AI and game development.
+HMU if you want to collaborate on any project or hackathon! ^w^

 ## Socials:
 Feel free to contact me on these social medias!<br>